 Because taurine preserves the neuronal membrane, it increases the cell's stability.
 When neurons are not damaged by stress, they retain more information.
 As a result, you will feel more energized and alert after consuming this taurine.

 Supplementing with taurine can help improve short-term memory by increasing the efficiency of neurotransmission.
-A study found in Taurine explains that it enhances long-term memory by assisting in maintaining neuronal integrity .
+A study found in Taurine regulation of neuroendocrine function explains that it enhances long-term memory by assisting in maintaining neuronal integrity .

 Taurine possesses a number of beneficial properties, ranging from enhancing permeability by boosting the rate of absorption of other chemicals to acting as a potent antioxidant.
-However, its memory-enhancing properties are taurine’s primary advantage.
-As one of the best nootropics for anxiety Taurine doubles as one of the best nootropics for memory also.
+However, its memory-enhancing properties are taurine's primary advantage as one of the best nootropics for anxiety is its memory-enhancing properties.